cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 Event: The CT1 application stops execution with "Could not create
        temporary file".

-When CT1 creates a new temporary file it tries to write the file at the following locations:
+When CT1 creates a new temporary file it tries to write the file in one of the following directories:
- 1. as of the local variable TEMP
+ 1. the one of the local variable TEMP
- 2. if TEMP is not set as of the local variable TMP
+ 2. if TEMP is not set: the one of the local variable TMP
- 3. if both variables, TEMP and TMP, are not set CT1 tries to write the file in the folder which is actually set.
+ 3. if both variables, TEMP and TMP, are not set: CT1 tries to write the file in the folder which is actually set.

-Please check the access rights of the temporary variables.
+Please check the access rights for the directories of the local variables.
 In case %TEMP% and %TMP% are not set, please set these environment variables to an appropiate path.
 In case they are set please verify if you have access rights to create files and folders.

 Remark 3:
 Where the TEMP directory of Windows is, can be seen by entering %TEMP% in the Windows Explorer.
-The value can also be seen and adjusted under Windows 7 via "System Information" --> "Software Environment" --> "Environment Variables".
+The value can also be seen and adjusted via "System Information" --> "Software Environment" --> "Environment Variables".
 Or by setting a value at the commandline.